 How parents can help to support their son’s/daughter’s learning:

-GCSE Music is about performing, composing and listening to music to develop an appreciation and understanding of the subject.
+GCSE Music incorporates performing, composing and listening to music to develop an appreciation and understanding of the subject.
 The course allows you to develop confidence and facilitates independent learning, teamwork and discipline.
 Music is a highly regarded subject at GCSE and A level.
 Further education institutions and employers often comment that musicians demonstrate many transferable, interpersonal skills that make them exceptional employees.
 GCSE Music will challenge you to think creatively, build empathy and understanding of cultures and traditions of past and present and will encourage you to develop your perception and analysis skills.

 What is involved in the course? – Performance, Composition and Listening.